grafana/grafana/docs/sources/administration/configuration.md

 ### content_types

 Enter a comma-separated list of content types that should be included in the emails that are sent.
 List the content types according descending preference.
+The order of the parts is significant as the mail clients will use the content type that is supported and most preferred by the sender.
+Supported content types are `text/html` and `text/plain`.
 Default is `text/html`.

 <hr>